sourishkrout/loon/AI.md

 ### Here are the two images included in the API request:

-The unmodified version.
+### The unmodified version.

 What's more important is that the dimension match a square.

 ![Original image of Luna](luna.png)

+### The Masked Version

 A version that acts like a mask (background 100% transparent) to let the AI know to *not* preserve the background.

+One could use another AI to remove the background.
+In my case, I just used Apple's Preview which comes with smart lasso selection.

 ![Masked image of Luna](luna_mask.png)